Blue Ridge Parkway-15 Great N.C. Photo Spots

 About North Carolina’s Blue Ridge Parkway

 The North Carolina section of the Blue Ridge Parkway begins at milepost 217 at Cumberland Knob in Lowgap and ends in Cherokee, North Carolina at milepost 469.
-Along its stunning 252 miles, there are many picturesque overlooks.
-With so many choices, how does a photographer know where to go?
+Along its stunning 252 miles, there are many picturesque overlooks of the Appalachian Mountains.

 Blue Ridge Parkway – 15 Great Photo Spots